 Blacklegged (Ixodes) Ticks

 Blacklegged ticks pick up B. burgdorferi when they bite and feed on an infected white-footed mouse or other animal.
-The spirochete lodges in the tick and is transmitted when the tick bites and feeds on a new host.
+The spirochete lodges in the intestine of the tick and is transmitted when the tick bites and feeds on a new host.

 The Cycle of Infection

-The blacklegged tick has a 2-year life cycle in which it goes through three stages:
+The blacklegged tick has a 2-year life cycle during which it goes through 3 stages of development:

-- Larva Stage.
-In spring and summer of year one, larvae hatch from eggs.
+- Larva Stage: In spring and summer of year 1, 6-legged larvae hatch from eggs.
 They take their first meal from a mouse, bird, or other small animal.
-This is when they can first pick up the B. burgdorferi spirochete but they do not transmit it at this stage.
-After feeding, the larvae become dormant for the fall and winter.
+This is when larvae can first acquire the B. burgdorferi spirochete but they do not transmit it at this stage.
+After feeding, the larvae fall off their hosts and molt into nymphs, which become dormant for the fall and winter.

-- Nymph Stage.
-In spring and summer of year two, the nymph ticks wake up and begin to feed on wild animals (mice, chipmunks, and birds), domestic animals (dogs), or humans.
+- Nymph Stage: In spring and summer of year 2, the 8-legged nymph ticks wake up and begin to feed on wild animals (mice, chipmunks, and birds), domestic animals (dogs), or humans.
 Peak activity is usually from late May through July, although this can vary depending on climate.
 Most cases of Lyme disease are transmitted by nymphs.

-- Adult Stage.
-In the fall of year two, the nymphs become adults.
+- Adult Stage: In the fall of year 2, the nymphs become 8-legged adults.
 Only the adult female takes a blood meal.
 For their third and final meal, female ticks seek a larger animal.
 After feeding, they mate with males, lay eggs, and then die.
-White-tailed deer are the main hosts (and transportation) for adult ticks.
+White-tailed deer are the main hosts (and means of transportation) for adult ticks.
 Female ticks feed on deer, while male ticks attach themselves to deer to wait for the females.

 - Nymph ticks are only about the size of a poppy seed.
-They are very difficult to spot and are estimated to be responsible for the majority of Lyme disease cases.
+They are very difficult to spot and are responsible for the majority of Lyme disease cases.

 - Adult ticks can be as large as a raisin after feeding, so they are easier to see.
 In addition, they usually prefer to dine on the blood of white-tailed deer rather than humans.

-- A tick can feed for several days while being embedded in the skin.
+- A tick feeds for several days while being embedded in the skin.
 After this time, it falls off.
 The tick's bite is painless.
+Generally, if you feel an insect sting, it was not from a tick.
 Only about half of people with Lyme disease recall being bitten.